marbl/canu/documentation/source/parameter-reference.rst

 Some support for this is automagic (for example, overlapInCore and mhap know how to do this), others need to be manually configured.
 Yes, it's a problem, and yes, we want to fix it.

-The gridOptions* parameters supply grid-specific opitons to the grid submission command.
+The gridOptions* parameters supply grid-specific options to the grid submission command.

 gridOptions <string=unset>
   Grid submission command options applied to all grid jobs